 Rights & Responsibilities

-UFV policies and procedures are in place to protect and guide students and the rest of the UFV community.
-It is the responsibility of every individual to understand these policies and procedures.
+UFV policies are in place to protect and guide students and the rest of the UFV community.
+It is the responsibility of every individual to understand these policies.

 The policies below are particularly important to UFV students: